yguillemot/Raku-Qt-QtWidgets/README.md

 ### 5.3 sketch_board.raku

-A small example showing how to draw with the mouse.
+A small example showing how to draw with the mouse and how to get file names using QFileDialog methods.

 `raku examples/sketch_board.raku`